kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-The `UIViewControllerTransitioningDelegate` protocol allows the segue to vend presentation and dismissal animators for use in its transitions.
-After you have created an animator, you will return here to implement the method that returns it.
+The `UIViewControllerTransitioningDelegate` protocol lets the segue vend presentation and dismissal animators for use in its transitions.
+Once  you've created an animator, you will return here to implement the method that returns it [TODO: FPE: "...to implement the method that returns it"...can you please clarify that???
+What's "it"?].

-In the `ScaleSegue` class, override the `perform()` method:
+In the `ScaleSegue` class, override `perform()` as follows:

 ```swift
 override func perform() {